merenlab/merenlab.org/_posts/miscellaneous/2020-01-01-visualizing-metagenomic-bins.md

 In this case DAS Tool reports only a part of a CONCOCT bin (you can tell by the `_sub` postfix in the name).
 This is where you watch your Roomba from your pet-cam approaching head-on towards some accident.
 The final bin has 98% complete and 17% redundant.

 Similar to the case of `MAXBIN_167` discussed above, CONCOCT `Bin_131` shown here is only 60% of the bin that ended up being reported by DAS Tool.
-It this case it is hard to make sense of what led to this decision to split `Bin_131` in this particular way.
+In this case it is hard to make sense of what led to this decision to split `Bin_131` in this particular way.
 But seeing that these contigs ended up in 16 MaxBin and 12 MetaBAT bins is not encouraging.

 Let's turn the question around and say we will focus on the entirety of `Bin_131` and see what is happening.
 Here is a diagram of the same bin, but starting with CONCOCT result, instead of DAS Tool: